Self-Organized Pattern Formation in Geological Soft Matter: Soft matter

-We argue that it is valid to accept all of these large-scale phenomena, at least as soft systems, as opposed to soft materials.
-Nevertheless, doing so opens up the field so much that it is in danger of becoming a catch-all.
-Here, then, we take an operational definition, that soft matter is what one encounters being studied in soft-matter groups and discussed at soft-matter conferences (Fig.~\ref{fig:soft_matter}).
-Of course, softness may seem a peculiar idea in the case of rocks, which are pretty hard, so not easily deformed by thermal fluctuations.
-However, they were soft when they were formed, and they became hard after; i.e., all of these patterns formed through deformation, diffusion or flow in a liquid or gel medium that later solidified.
-In the following, we consider some common, and overlapping, classes of soft matter systems and see where the geological phenomena fit into these categories as geological soft matter.
-As \citeA{evans2019} put it, ``predicting the structure and dynamics of such complex phases of matter from the constituent building blocks and their interactions defines soft-matter science''.
+In the following, we consider some common, and overlapping, classes of soft matter systems and examine how geological phenomena fit into these categories as forms of geological soft matter.
+As~\citeA{evans2019} put it, ``predicting the structure and dynamics of such complex phases of matter from the constituent building blocks and their interactions defines soft-matter science''.